Curators manage artefacts or works of art with the aim of engaging with audiences and bringing collections to life

-Curators will often have qualifications in their area of expertise in mind for your curating work, it's useful to have a relevant qualification.
-For example, curators of ancient Greek or Roman artefacts is likely to have a degree in a relevant field, such as classical studies, ancient history or archaeology.
+If you have a particular area of expertise in mind for your curating work, it's useful to have a relevant qualification.
+For example, curators of ancient Greek or Roman artefacts are likely to have a degree in classical studies, ancient history or archaeology.

-A good honours degree is generally the minimum academic entry requirement, and a pre-entry postgraduate qualification is also usually required - either a PhD in your specialism, or a Masters or diploma in museum and/or gallery studies.
+A postgraduate qualification can also be helpful and may be necessary for certain roles, especially those at a higher level.
+This can include a PhD or Masters in your specialism or a Masters or diploma in museum and/or gallery studies.
 Search postgraduates courses in museum studies.